-Keep reading to find out how she stays motivated, the unexpected joy she has found through the program and what advice she has for other moms interested in earning an advanced degree.
+Keep reading to find out how she stays motivated, the unexpected joy she has found through the program and what advice she has for other moms interested in juggling a Ph.D. and motherhood.

 Where and what did you study during your years in graduate school?
 Why were you interested in going back to school?

 Kent is my hometown and my community foundation.
 I did my undergraduate here at Kent State, then went to John Carroll University for my master’s, and I am now back at Kent State pursuing my Ph.D. in political science.
 I thrive on scholarship and critical inquiry, so continuing on the path to a doctorate was a natural next step for me.

 What have you found most enjoyable and most challenging about your graduate work?